IrishMarineInstitute/adrift/README.md

 The output is available for display in the web browser, and for download as netcdf.

+The Norwegian Meteorological Institute have also created Web based API interface for running Opendrift simulations called “Drifty” ( https://rest.drifty.met.no/ )

 # How to Run ADRIFT yourself

 ## Quick Start